Home network security – How to secure your network and stop hackers

 #3 Secure your passwords

-Consider installing a password app on your desktop or mobile device like LastPass for all your passwords.
+Consider installing a password app on your desktop or mobile device, like LastPass, for all your passwords.
 With two-factor authentication, the LastPass vault can store your passwords securely and generate unique passwords that are difficult for hackers to break.
-Additionally, it can keep track of all your passwords (because you should be using a different one for each platform) so you don’t have to remember them.
+Additionally, it can keep track of all your passwords (because you should be using a different one for each platform), so you don’t have to remember them.

 #4 Split up your network